gperreymond/ministack/README.md

 $ mkdir -p $HOME/.ministack/$CLUSTER_NAME/prometheus/rules
 ```

-You can add your own external configs for prometheus by activated "customize: true" in the config file, like that:
+You can add your own external configs for prometheus by activated "customized" in the config file, like that:
 ```yaml
 plugins:
   prometheus: